HomeMy WebLinkAbout2023-10-17 Planning Board Minutes (Final)The Town of Danby

 Roaring went on to state that if they weren't in a public forum she would tell her

-where to "shove" her ag district and that she (Ms Buck) had be er remove Roaring
+where to "shove" her ag district and that she (Ms Buck) had better remove Roaring

 from the district TOMORROW!
 At this point the PB muted Roaring, commented that